frappe/erpnext_documentation/user/manual/en/stock/item-price.md

     Or

     **Stock > Item > Click on "+" next to Item Price**.
-1. Select the item, the name and description will be fetched.
+1. Select the item, the name, UoM and description will be fetched.
-1. Select the price list whether Selling or Buying price.
+1. Select the price list whether Selling/Buying price or any other price list you may have created.
 1. Enter the actual rate.
 1. Save.